 2 Corinthians 5:21.
 For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God.

 Have you noticed how all the greatest stories, the ones we love the most, are filled with the theme of vicarious sacrifice?
 A hero who takes the place of another.
 A soldier who volunteers for the impossible mission in order to save the entire unit.
 A victim who is protected at great cost to the protector.
-A bad guy rescued by the good guy, even though doing so is risky for that good guy.
+A bad guy rescued by the good guy, even though doing so risks the life of that good guy.

 We love this story line because deep inside us all we know that we too need this kind of hero.
 We each need (and want – let’s be honest) that person who will take our place.
 The one who will do what we could never do.
 The one who will sacrifice their own life for ours.